JohanStrydom/arrayProfiler/README.md

 ```
     {
-        name: 'Some text to discribe the function',
+        name: 'Some text to describe the function',
         callback: (arr) => {
             //Add function code here
         }